-In a year like no other, the academic world has experienced an enormous shift, impacting students all across the country.
-Despite the challenges associated with virtual learning, Academy students have once again gone above and beyond and we are so excited to share their remarks as they look back on an incredibly eventful year while preparing for the future.
+In a year like no other, the academic world experienced an enormous shift as a result of the Covid-19 global pandemic, impacting students all across the country.
+Despite the challenges associated with virtual learning, Academy of Finance students went above and beyond to maintain their commitment to academics.
+We are so excited to share their remarks as they look back on an incredibly eventful year while preparing for the future.

 Freshmen - While their first year of high school was nothing like what they expected, our freshmen have made a fantastic impression on the Academy and have truly found a way to adjust to the given challenges.
 When asked how adapting to online learning as a freshman has been, student Sandra P. acknowledged that it hasn’t gone without difficulty.
 “It’s been very difficult to adapt to online learning,” she says.
 Classmate Ying Z. added, “I used to dislike online learning because I was starved of social interaction, but I grew to love the smaller things it gave me such as being comfortable and having access to my entire pantry during school.”
 She understands the struggles that come with not meeting new people and says, “We might not all be struggling the same way, but we are all in the situation together to learn and grow!”